Skip to content

 # Get the latest data

-data = self.experience_data.get_data()
+experiences = self.experience_data.get_data()

-# Use the data for training
+# Unpack the data for training

-rewards = data["reward"]
+observations, actions, rewards = zip(*experiences)

-print(f"Training on {len(observations)} samples")
+print(f"Training on {len(experiences)} samples")

 # ... (training logic)